EliasHadjAmmar/BA/paper/identification.md

 construction_{it} = city + year + β sizediff_{e} x post_{et} + e_{it}

+What if I used "extinction of dynasty ruling i in period t" **as an IV** for "increase in territory size of city i"?
+Wouldn't this solve the problem of selection into the territories of more/less prosperous families, if such a problem exists?
+The reduced form is equivalent to my "braindead" specification, but with 2SLS I actually do get the effect of *size* rather than ruler quality difference.
+Dittmar and Seabold (2018) do something similar using the deaths of printers as an IV for higher printed output, to estimate the effect of printed output on growth.
+This would be exactly analogous.

 Next steps here:
 - read Cantoni and Yuchtman's chapter in the Handbook
 - read the relevant chapters of Mostly Harmless Econometrics
 - read the paper by Baker et al. (2022) on staggered DiD
+- if I want to use the IV: read Dittmar and Seabold (2018)

+### NEW: switching and non-switching cities

+This is absolutely *crucial*.

+There are two things that can lead to a sizediff treatment for a city.
+One is being a city in a territory that is taken over.
+The other one, which I totally haven't considered so far, is *being a city in a territory that takes over another.*

+I have not thought at all about how to incorporate these into the analysis, or whether I should.
+My hunch is that I may want to drop those, or else I may really be able to exploit them?
+Or do the analysis for both separately.
+Or jointly.

+Parallel trends means that construction in all cities would have trended the same without the size increases.
+It means assignment of treatment that is as good as random.
+What this means for takeover victims: your propensity to grow does not determine whether the ruler of a small or large territory gets you.
+What this means for the previous holdings of the successor: your propensity to grow does not determine whether your ruler acquires more or less new territory.

+If the two cases are not exactly the same, then it must also hold that growth potential does not affect the probability of being on either side of a takeover.
+But I think that is the one thing I've been assuming so far, because that's determined by ruler fertility etc.

+Worst case, which empirical strategy best supports these assumptions?

 ### The variation